LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 1. We're getting a reference to our trigger `<button>`, holding it in a `trigger` `const`
 2. Then we assign `addEventListener` for `'click'`events to the `trigger`
 3. When a user clicks the element, we remove a data attribute `data-untouched`, this is just what I added to prevent the `@keyframes` animation of the hamburger menu playing on page load (bit out of scope, but that's how I do it)
-4. Finally, we have an ternary operator to flip the state of `aria-expanded` on each `click` event, each click just checks what ithe current value of `aria-expanded` is and then applies the opposite state, either `true` or `false`
+4. Finally, we have a ternary operator to flip the state of `aria-expanded` on each `click` event, each click just checks what ithe current value of `aria-expanded` is and then applies the opposite state, either `true` or `false`

 I'll give the important parts of the CSS, here, as it's important to highlight that bit as it does the majority of the heavy lifting: